 Even if you modify the criteria for at least 85 % draws in a career, we get only 9 players of whom Donnelly is the best known.

 A Kuruvilla played his 10 Tests within 9 months in 1997, at a time when India’s strong batting and weak bowling contributed to many draws.
-India’s one loss at Bridgetown was quite narrow (38 runs) and has been considered a possible fixed match.
+In his case, India’s one loss at Bridgetown was quite narrow (38 runs) and has been considered a possible fixed match.

 Mills scored a century on debut but started his Test career practically along with New Zealand, which had a rather long learning curve.